What’s the difference between an Absolute, a CO2 Extract and an Essential Oil?

 - Total Extract: Contains as much as the CO2 can pull out, these are often very thick and aromatic and can have between 3% – 50% of essential oil compounds.
 If you buy a Total Extract you’ll notice right away it is really thick and challenging to work with.
 Warming it and blending it down with vegetable oil can make it easier to work with.

 - Select Extract: Focuses more on the essential oil components and tends to be up to 95% essential oil content.
 And because of this, they share similar aromatherapeutic properties as an essential oil steam distilled from the same plant material.
 They are usually not as thick and challenging to work with as Total Extracts.

 Understanding a bit more of these different methods of extractions can offer greater insight into how and when to use them – and which kinds of recipes and formulas might be better suited.

 But when we are really focusing on how aroma affects our emotions, spirit and psyche – Essential Oils, Absolutes and CO2 Extracts each have compelling and powerful reasons to use them.

 Want to start learning more about essential oils and how they can improve your health and wellbeing?
-Click here to find out more about my Aromatherapy in Action online course!
+Click here to find out more about Aromatherapy for Holistic Living!